 If you’re a plumbing enthusiast, you should know how to deal with twists and turns.
-Especially when you’re using Pex in your home plumbing job, the thing that probably confuses you is figuring out between Pex bend support vs elbow for successful Pex pipe connections.
+Especially when you’re using Pex in your home plumbing job, the thing that probably confuses you is figuring out between Pex bend support vs elbow for successful bend pex pipe connections.

-Some might say it’s better to have bends with bend support, while others say adding an elbow is a better idea for the perfect bend.
+Some might say it’s better to have installing pex tubing bends with bend support, while others say adding an elbow is a better idea for the perfect bend.

 There are factors that draw a clear differentiating line between both these tools allowing you to go for either the Pex bend or elbow.

 Some of these comparison factors include dealing with sharp turns, protection from stud edges, compatibility with tight corners, or handling kinks.

 Now, which one’s good for what?
 And can you use them interchangeably?
 In this article, you’ll get all these questions answered so that you can figure out which tool you should use in your next plumbing assignment.

 What is PEX Bend Support?